 Me: Shut your mouth.
 While “The Matrix Revolutions” was subpar, “The Matrix Reloaded” was misunderstood and underrated.
 Go sit in the corner!

-As you can see from that example, I’d make an awesome teacher.
+As you can see from that example, I’d make an awesome sensei.
 The only reason I don’t sign up is because they don’t pay teachers enough to put up with all the crap they’ve got to deal with.
 I think it’s a cultural thing.
 I’ll bet that at Ninja schools, teachers get treated right.

 I wonder what Ninja Kindergarten is like?
 Instead of naptime, they probably have throwing star target practice.
 And none of this half-day nonsense.
 Five-year-old ninjas have got to go to school all day, because you don’t learn how to shoot poison darts and nunchuku skills in only four hours – not if you want to learn them right, anyway.
 And storytime is replaced by deathmatch tournaments.
 That’s what I’d make them do if I were a ninja teacher, anyway.
 I’d also teach them to do the Matrix bullet-bend trick, too, only I’d make sure they wore bulletproof kneepads.